 - intentionally setting a fire on campus;

 - Under ordinary circumstances, the Student Conduct Record Expungement Committee will review the request and inform the student of the decision within 10 business days.
 The decision is FINAL and not appealable.

 Reporting Suspected Violations

 Any member of the Furman community may report a violation of university policies by contacting the Office of Student Life (864.294.2202) or the Office of Housing & Residence Life (864.294.2092).
-A report may also be filed with the University Police department (864.294.2111).
-The incident will be investigated, and if disciplinary charges are warranted, it will be referred to the appropriate student conduct officer or student conduct board.
+A report may also be filed with the University Police Department (864.294.2111).
+The incident will be investigated, and if disciplinary charges are warranted, it will be referred to the Resolution Process.

 Anonymous reports may be submitted through the Campus Conduct Hotline (866.943.5787).
 Anonymous reports may also be submitted through the University Police via the LiveSafe application available in the Google Play store or in iTunes.

-Students will not be penalized or discriminated against in any way for reporting incidents, but any student who knowingly files a false or malicious complaint may be charged with failing to comply with the university student conduct process.
+Students will not be penalized or discriminated against in any way for reporting incidents, but Students are subject to False Reporting and/or Dishonesty policies when filing reports with the university.